Hello

 Thank you for your interest in our college.
 Regent College is a co-educational, faith-based school in Victoria Park, Perth.
 Our school is situated on the traditional lands of the Whadjuk people of the Noongar nation.
 We are located in an inner-city educational precinct, in close proximity to Victoria Park Primary School (Department of Education) and Victoria Park Christian School (Adventist Education).

-Regent College is a primary school, that caters for students from Kindergarten to Year 6.
+Regent College is a primary school that caters for students from Kindergarten to Year 6.
 We do not currently offer a 3-year-old program, although we do host a weekly playgroup during school terms (this is facilitated and administered by Playgroup WA).
 Students continue their secondary education at a diverse selection of schools, both in the public and private educational sectors, following graduation from Regent College.
-We also operate our own Outside School Care Hours program Monday to Friday.

 We are in a highly valued position as an independent college because we can respond to our students’ needs.
 We focus on learning from a child’s perspective.
 We can provide an atmosphere for learning that is faith-based.
 Regent College has an experienced, dedicated and professional staff.
 We are a member of the Association of Independent Schools Western Australia (AISWA) and Christian Schools Australia (CSA) and are regulated by the Western Australian Department of Education.